adcimon/cheatsheets/cpp/README.md

 void MyFunction()
 {
-    // Create the object and pass it to a unique pointer. std::unique_ptr<MyClass> p(new MyClass());
+    // Create an object and pass it to a unique pointer. std::unique_ptr<MyClass> p(new MyClass());

     // Call a method on the object.